Theoretical Foundations of Conformal Prediction: Bibliographic notes

 Several types of algorithms have been proved to satisfy stability by their construction.
-As mentioned in Section~\ref{sec:alg_stab_framework}, nearest-neighbor type methods satisfy stability (see, e.g., \cite{rogers1978finite,devroye1979distribution}); results for ridge regression (and strongly convex regularizers more generally) are discussed by \cite{bousquet2002stability}. \cite{hardt2016train} establish stability of stochastic gradient descent.
+As mentioned in Section~\ref{sec:alg_stab_framework}, nearest-neighbor type methods satisfy stability (see, e.g., \cite{rogers1978finite,devroye1979distribution}); results for ridge regression (and strongly convex regularizers more generally) are discussed by \cite{bousquet2002stability}. \cite{hardt2016train} establishes stability of stochastic gradient descent.
 Ensembling or bootstrapping based methods have also been shown to satisfy stability properties, see, e.g., \cite{poggio2002bagging,chen2022debiased,soloff2023bagging}.
-Results on the hardness of testing algorithmic stability, as mentioned in Section~\ref{sec:hardness_stability}, appear in \cite{kim2021black,luo2024algorithmic}.
+Results on the hardness of testing algorithmic stability, as mentioned at the end of Section~\ref{sec:alg-stability-jackknife}, appear in \cite{kim2021black,luo2024algorithmic}.